 Do Not Consent to Chemical Tests Until Police Get a Warrant

-Field sobriety and chemical testing are tools the state uses to build a stronger case against you.
+These field sobriety and chemical tests help the state collect evidence to support their case.
 The best way to keep that evidence out of the state’s hands is to refuse all tests unless and until a judge issues a warrant.
-Even though police may say your license will be suspended for a year if you refuse, our Lawrenceville, IL DUI defense attorneys can challenge that suspension in court.
+Police officers may warn you about an automatic one-year license suspension, but our Lawrenceville, IL DUI lawyers can still fight that suspension in court.

 Contact a DUI Lawyer Immediately